mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 Other types of object, such as Tables, Matrices and Notes, may be created through the MantidWorkbench interface.
 As these are not workspaces the Algorithms can't directly be applied.
 However, Tables may be converted to either a Table or Matrix workspace through an option on the analysis menu for subsequent data processing.
-For instance, converting the Results Table to a matrix workspace enables MantidWorkbench fitting to be carried out.

 Loading Data
 ------------